 - A qualification at Level 3, or above in the subject they intend to teach

-Criminal Records Check:
+Criminal Records Check

 You will be required to complete a PCET Self Declaration form with regard to any criminal conviction(s) before the start of the programme.
-It is likely that you will be required to undergo the DBS process before commencing a professional teaching placement.
-Criminal convictions may prevent you from carrying out a professional placement; please speak to the course team if you are in doubt.
+It is likely that you will be required to undergo the DBS process before commencing a professional teaching placement.& Criminal convictions may prevent you from carrying out a professional placement; please speak to the course team if you are in doubt.

 International Applicants

-Students whose first language is not English will need to provide evidence of fluency to at least an IELTS 6.5 standard or equivalent.
-For full details about how to apply and English Language qualifications please visit the
+Students whose first language is not English will need to provide evidence of fluency to at least an academic IELTS 6.5 standard with no sub-score lower than 5.5 or equivalent.
+For full details about how to apply and English Language qualifications please visit the International pages on the website.

 Additional Information